psycedelicAI/AI-Continuity-Architecture-Method/synthetic-test/testing-guide.md

 This guide explains how to run the Project Aurora synthetic continuity tests across different AI models.

-The purpose is to test whether a compiled Portable Workstate can preserve:
+The tests examine whether a compiled Portable Workstate can preserve:

 - project meaning;
 - project structure;